 - Storm Surge and Coastal Inundation - This National Oceanic and Atmospheric Administration (NOAA) website features an overview of storm surge, along with information on storm surge impacts, preparedness, forecasts and warnings, models and observations, research and development, event history, and products and resources to help prepare coastal communities and residents.

 - Hurricane Surge Inundation Maps - The U.S. Army Corps of Engineers (USACE), FEMA, and NOAA created new hurricane surge inundation maps in 2013 for the Massachusetts Emergency Management Agency and coastal communities to identify vulnerable areas and guide evacuation activities.
+See the hurricane surge inundation scenarios in the Massachusetts Ocean Resource Information System (MORIS).
 Previous maps and reports from 1994 and 2000 are still available on the USACE Massachusetts Hurricane Evacuation Studies web page.